 OpenDNS (now owned by Cisco) did exist in 2009, but back then they did NXDOMAIN redirection, an advertising trick where misspelled nonexistant domains are redirected to a search page with ads instead of returning an NXDOMAIN error.
 They've since stopped doing it, but it showed what kind of company it was.
 They also didn't have ipv6 or DNSSEC, both of which are mandatory on a modern DNS server, even back in 2009.

-Even if Google DNS had existed back then I wouldn't have felt comfortable recommending them either.
-While they do run a stable, fast and uncensored service, I am not convinced that it is a good idea to hand over all your DNS lookups to Google.
-They already have all your searches, you might have one of their phones in your pocket, and so on.
+Even if Google, Cloudflare or Quad9 DNS had existed back then I still wouldn't have felt comfortable recommending them.
+While they do run stable, fast and largely uncensored services, I am not convinced that it is a good idea to hand over all your DNS lookups to Google (or any other major corporation).
+The internet would be much better off with a bunch of smaller community-run decentral services.

-All this prompted me to do something about the situation so I started UncensoredDNS with help from friends.
+I was fortunate to be in a position to do something about it, so in October 2009 I started UncensoredDNS with help from friends.
 After a while I also started giving talks about the service at various conferences, since people naturally have an easier time trusting a service if they know who is behind it.
 You can see some of my old talks online, for example from RIPE65.

 In 2014 I got an IP allocation from RIPE leading to the introduction of anycast.uncensoreddns.org - initially just with two locations.
 Anycasting one of the nodes meant much better redundancy and performance, and also allowed me to do maintaince without interrupting service.

 Since mid 2017 it has been possible to do encrypted DNS lookups.
 DNS-over-TLS support (RFC7858) was added using nginx (proxying to bind tcp 53), and at the same time the TLS public keys were published in TLSA records and on the website, making it possible to pin the servers public keys.